- About us

 The Australian Permanent Mission and the Delegation to the Conference on Disarmament is responsible for representing Australia’s interests in the United Nations disarmament and arms control system in Geneva.
 The work is rigorous and diverse, requiring flexibility, clear thinking and a fundamental understanding of diplomatic principles.
 The environment is complex and demanding but the work is highly rewarding for the right people.

 Geneva has long been a global centre for disarmament and arms control.
 The Conference on Disarmament is the principal negotiating forum for disarmament treaties and meets in Geneva for 24 weeks a year.
 A number of arms treaties have their secretariats and principal meetings in Geneva, including the BWC, CCW, MBC, and the CCM.
-The NPT will have a major meeting in Geneva in late April-early May 2013.
-Furthermore, the Australian Permanent Mission in Geneva is active in meetings and processes on small arms and light weapons, armed violence, the Arms Trade Treaty negotiations, and other humanitarian disarmament issues.
+The Australian Permanent Mission in Geneva is active in meetings and processes on the Arms Trade Treaty, small arms and light weapons, armed violence, and other humanitarian disarmament issues.

 Under the guidance of experienced officers, interns will be involved in supporting and advancing Australia’s interests at the international level in a wide range of areas.
 You will need to develop a sound understanding of government policy particularly as it relates to the area of work to which you are assigned.
 As an intern you may be required to represent the Australian Government in a formal capacity – for example, by assisting with negotiations of texts and attending committees and meetings.